 For dinner, it goes amazingly well alongside Japanese style burgers or nanban chicken or tori karaage (fried chicken) with a small bowl of miso soup.

 It’s also amazing as a BBQ side salad.
-Serve it alongside wafu salad with grilled teriyaki chicken, or shopska salad with cevapi sausages.
+Serve it alongside wafu salad or shopska salad with grilled teriyaki chicken, cevapi sausages or beef rissoles.

 - Other Filling Ideas – Try it with finely chopped onion, tuna, wasabi or even apple!